Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Tom_Varteford.md

 - Books & Poems

 ### Early Years
-Beginnings of Tom's history can be traced to his travel to Al Khasar which he made together with his uncle, to finalise one of family's trade contracts.
+Beginnings of Tom's history can be traced to his travel to Alkaesar which he made together with his uncle, to finalise one of family's trade contracts.
 Eventually he became co-partner of the deal, making him earn enough financial foundation to organise next journeys across Baedoor island - this time with his own money.